ArvindPawar08/database_project/README.md

 ●	Provide a database to collect and monitor user data

-●	Offer encryption and safe storage of user’s card details
+●	Offer encryption and safe storage of user's card details

 ●	Allows users to select Machine Images and Instance of their choice